vcc-csc212/sm21/_docs/labs/lab12/lab12.md

 |  Peek   | O(1)  |

 <details>
     <summary><strong>We learned last week that linked lists can have constant time insert and delete operations.
-Given a queue's FIFO ordering and its constant-time operations, how do we modify a linked list for it to behave as a queue?</strong></summary>
+Given a queue's FIFO ordering and its constant-time operations, how do we modify a linked list for it to behave as a queue?</strong> (after giving it some thought, click to reveal answer)</summary>

     <ul>
         <li>Since a queue has constant-time enqueuing (appending), we need to ensure our linked list uses a tail pointer correctly.</li>